TritonDataCenter/node-triton/README.md

 ### View packages and images

-Packages definitions and images available vary between different datacenters and different Triton cloud implementation.
+Package definitions and images available vary between different datacenters and different Triton cloud implementations.

 To see all the packages offered in the datacenter and specific package information, use